balashev/spectro/docs/objects.rst

 Doublet indicators
 ------------------

 Doublet indicators (object 9) are separate line labels to mark the doublet absorption lines at the redshifts with distinct redshift as the main line labels (corresponding to the main redshift in the redshift panel).
-Interaction:
+Interactions:

 * **d + LEFT MOUSE BUTTON**: creat region.